Welcome to the Philosophy Department!

-We offer courses in moral philosophy, global justice, and applied ethics; in political philosophy, social philosophy and the philosophy of law; in logic, the philosophy of language, and the philosophy of science; in the theory of knowledge and the philosophy of the social sciences; in the history of philosophy from Ancient Greece to the Twentieth-Century; in African philosophy and in Asian philosophy; in existential philosophy and philosophy of religion ; in philosophy of music, philosophy of film, and aesthetics; and in many more areas.
-Please check out our course offerrings here.
+We offer courses in moral philosophy, global justice, and applied ethics; in political philosophy, social philosophy, and philosophy of law; in logic, philosophy of language, and philosophy of science; in theory of knowledge and philosophy of the social sciences; in history of philosophy from Ancient Greece to the 21st Century; in African philosophy and Asian philosophy; in existential philosophy and philosophy of religion ; in philosophy of music, philosophy of film, and aesthetics; and in many more areas.
+Please check out our course offerings here.

-The Department offers two Philosophy majors as well as six Philosophy minors.
-More information on our majors and minors can be found here.
+The Department offers two Philosophy majors and six Philosophy minors.
+More information about our majors and minors can be found here.
 The Department also offers a minor in Disability Studies.
 For more information about about the Disability Studies Program, see here.

 Why Study Philosophy?